Robinpig/Note/docs/CS/Java/Tomcat/Connector.md

 ### SynchronizedQueue

-SynchronizedQueueThis is intended as a (mostly) GC-free alternative to [java.util.concurrent.ConcurrentLinkedQueue](/docs/CS/Java/JDK/Collection/Queue.md?id=ConcurrentLinkedQueue) when the requirement is to create an unbounded queue with no requirement to shrink the queue.
+This is intended as a (mostly) GC-free alternative to [java.util.concurrent.ConcurrentLinkedQueue](/docs/CS/Java/JDK/Collection/Queue.md?id=ConcurrentLinkedQueue) when the requirement is to create an unbounded queue with no requirement to shrink the queue.
 The aim is to provide the bare minimum of required functionality as quickly as possible with minimum garbage.